kvasdopil/food/README.md

 - `POST /api/images` - Image uploads
 - `POST /api/images/generate-preview` - Preview image generation
 - `DELETE /api/recipes/[slug]` - Recipe deletion
+- `GET /api/recipes/likes` - Get all liked recipe slugs for current user (used by LikesContext)
+- `GET /api/recipes/[slug]/like` - Get like status for a specific recipe
+- `POST /api/recipes/[slug]/like` - Toggle like status for a recipe

 **Public Endpoints** (no authentication required):